rkyv (archive) is a zero-copy deserialization framework for Rust.

 Serialize

 Types implement Serialize separately from Archive.
 Serialize creates a resolver for some object, then Archive turns the value and that resolver into an archived type.
-Having a separate Serialize trait is necessary because although a type may have only one archived representation, you may have options of what requirements to meet in order to create one.
+Having a separate Serialize trait is necessary because although a type may have only one archived representation, it may support many different types of serializers which fulfill its requirements.

 The Serialize trait is parameterized over the serializer.
 The serializer is just a mutable object that helps the type serialize itself.
 The most basic types like u32 or char don't bound their serializer type because they can serialize themselves with any kind of serializer.
-More complex types like Box and String require a serializer that implements Serializer, and even more complex types like Rc and Vec require a serializer that additionally implement SharedSerializeRegistry or ScratchSpace.
+More complex types like Box and String require a serializer that implements Writer, and even more complex types like Rc and Vec require a serializer that additionally implements Sharing or Allocator.

 Unlike Serialize, Archive doesn't parameterize over the serializer used to make it.
 It shouldn't matter what serializer a resolver was made with, only that it's made correctly.